NirupamaJanapati/SmartTradeSystem/README.md

 # SmartTradeSystem UI

-This is the UI code for Smart Trade web application, which is a recommendation system that suggests trends for currency trading using historical & real-time data from markets.
-It enables currency trading and Data visualization of exchange rates, profits and loss in dashboards.
+* System that shows trends of currency trading using historical & real-time data from markets.
+* Allows users to trade currencies and view their open and closed deals.
+* Data visualization of live exchange rates for currencies, profits and loss in dashboards.